Spin exchange-enabled quantum simulator for large-scale non-Abelian gauge theories

 (i) We envision a scheme based on an $\mathrm{SU}(N)$ Fermi-Hubbard model of alkaline-earth atoms~\cite{Hofrichter2016, Taie2022} in an optical superlattice combined with tweezer arrays.
 As illustrated in Fig.~\ref{fig5}a, the rishon links are built from double-well potentials attached to an auxiliary central site with potential offset~$\Delta$.
 The potential landscape with additional offsets~$\delta$ between rishon links shown in Fig.~\ref{fig5}b, ensures the conservation of rishon number per link.

 A fourth-order superexchange mechanism, where atoms can virtually occupy the auxiliary site, yields the desired $\mathrm{SU}(N)$-invariant antiferromagnetic interactions around a vertex mediated by Hubbard interactions, see Fig.~\ref{fig5}c.
 Moreover, attractive Hubbard interactions~$U<0$ accommodate for the required on-site term in Eq.~\eqref{eq:HJ} and their strength is tunable via a Feshbach resonance.
-We note that the detuning~$\Delta$ between the rishon and auxiliary sites allows to tune the sign of the superexchange~$J$ to obtain antiferromagnetic couplings (see Methods, Sec.~\ref{sec:multi}).
+We note that the detuning~$\Delta$ between the rishon and auxiliary sites allows to tune the sign of the superexchange~$J$ to obtain antiferromagnetic couplings (see Appendix~\ref{sec:multi}).
+In Appendix~\ref{sec:multi-numerics}, we numerically simulate a minimal model composed of two links and two fermionic $\mathrm{SU}(2)$ rishons per link demonstrating the efficiency of our predicted fourth-order superexchange gauge protection scheme, and the applicability of the top-down approach for multi-rishon models.

 Again, gauge invariant dynamics is induced by weak perturbations given by the tunneling between rishon and matter sites in the optical lattice.
 We emphasize that the proposed scheme is independent of the coordination number or geometry since the interactions are mediated through the on-site Hubbard interaction on the auxiliary site in contrast to the long-range dipole-dipole interactions described above.
 Moreover, $\mathrm{SU}(N)$ color charges can be conceptually easily included in this scheme by introducing a second layer, where atoms are located on matter sites connected to the auxiliary site of its corresponding vertex.